Welcome to School of the Ozarks

 Computer Use Policy (before, during or after school)

-Computers may be used for researching and teacher-assigned projects only.
+Computers may be used for school research and teacher-assigned projects only.
 These are the only two acceptable uses of School of the Ozarks computers.
 No use of computer games, online chat rooms, social media, etc. is permitted.
 Limited use of e-mail is allowed for seniors in the process of college or university application.
 Any student using school computers for anything other than teacher-assigned projects will receive disciplinary action.

 Students are not to bring electronic equipment of any kind to campus except for class use, as authorized by the teacher.

 Students are not allowed to initiate social media accounts (such as Facebook) that include the name “School of the Ozarks” without permission from the Dean of the Lab School.
-All current passwords for administration of such pages must be on file with the School of the Ozarks office, and School of the Ozarks employees may at any time edit the page for content, or take it down.
+All current passwords for administration of such pages must be on file with the School of the Ozarks office, and School of the Ozarks employees may at any time edit the page for content or take it down.
 In general, students using social media should be aware that statements, photos, preferences, etc. are a reflection on their Savior, their family, School of the Ozarks, and themselves.

 New American Standard Bible (NASB)